Southern Norfolk Sand Plain Natural Area

 For these reasons, the Nature Conservancy of Canada (NCC) has invested considerable resources in Norfolk County.
 It is a critical area for conserving the species and habitats unique to Canada’s Carolinian Life Zone, and for achieving conservation at a landscape level by building on a network of existing conservation lands.

-NCC’s work in Norfolk has been generously supported by The W. Garfield Weston Foundation and other supporters.
+NCC’s work in Norfolk has been generously supported by the Weston Family Foundation and other supporters.
 NCC has enlarged and connected existing natural areas at Long Point and Turkey Point, along Big Creek and in areas around Backus Woods, the St. Williams Conservation Reserve and South Walsingham Sand Ridges.

 These natural building blocks provide a rare opportunity to conserve some amazing examples of Carolinian species and habitats.
 Connecting the blocks through the restoration of open agricultural land is creating larger and more resilient blocks of natural habitat.
 This supports the rich diversity of species unique to this area.

 NCC is restoring open agricultural fields by reintroducing native plants characteristic of the Carolinian Life Zone.
-To date, 576 acres (233 hectares) have been restored.
+To date, 233 hectares (576 acres) have been restored.
 Restoration has also included rebuilding sand dune and sand barren features.
 This has created seasonal wetlands and swamp forest, and established early successional meadows and sand plain forest.

 NCC has conducted full biological inventories on 60 per cent of the lands it owns in Norfolk County.
 By documenting the plants and animals found on our properties, we can make informed land management decisions.
 This work is ongoing, ensuring all lands will be inventoried.